sahithyandev/s2/src/content/docs/methods-of-mathematics/probability-and-statistics/05-discrete-probablity-distribution.md

 ## Example

-Consider a discrete random variable X with the following probability distribution:
+Consider a discrete random variable $X$ with the following probability distribution: $ $

 | X | P(X) |
 |---|------|